How to Install Chromium Browser on Debian 12 or 11

 sudo apt install chromium

-Install Chromium Browser on Debian via Flatpak and Flathub
+Method 2: Install Chromium Browser via Flatpak and Flathub

 Flatpak is another universal package management tool boasting many benefits, such as application sandboxing, enhanced security, and seamless distribution across various Linux distributions.
 In this section, we’ll delve into how to utilize Flatpak, in conjunction with Flathub, to install Chromium.

-Note: This requires Flatpak to be installed; if you have not installed it before, check out our guide on installing Flatpak on Debian.
+Note: This requires installing Flatpak; if you have not installed it before, check out our guide on installing Flatpak on Debian.

-Before we can leverage Flatpak to install Chromium, enabling the Flathub repository, a significant hub for Flatpak applications, is essential.
+Before we can leverage Flatpak to install Chromium, we must enable the Flathub repository, a significant hub for Flatpak applications.
 This step equips your system with access to a vast library of applications packaged in the Flatpak format, including Chromium.

 To add the Flathub repository to your Flatpak configuration, execute the following command: